ItotiaHarrison/Bot-Battlr/README.md

 All of the code to style the page has been written for you, meaning that you should be adding to the code rather than editing it; your main responsibility will be to get information, render it into the right containers, and build out the page's functionality.

+### What You Already Have
 The following is a tree illustrating the overall component structure:

+BotCard and BotSpecs are presentaional components that have been provided for you that will render out information about an individual bot formatted for a list view and for a full view, respectively.
+They are prestyled, and it is your responsibility to get the data into them.

+BotCollection and YourBotArmy are container components.
+BotCollection is where all the bots will be displayed, while YourBotArmy (the green portion) will only display the bots that have been selected by the user.

+BotPage is the highest component below App, and serves as the main container for all of the pieces of the page.

+### Instructions
 Follow along with these steps, making sure to read all of the instructions before beginning to code.

 1. Fetching Bots